JumpstartLab/spree-training/README.md

 experience into an extension which we can share with others and bring into our future Spree projects that may require it.

+### Discussion

+* Gems and Gemspec
+* Bundler with paths and git repositories
+* Engines vs Plain Old Gems

 ## Creating a Review System

 The first spree extension that we created added very little to the current